- Personal Injury

 John has regularly been selected by his peers for inclusion in The Best Lawyer in Canada® in the field of Personal Injury Law.
+In 2022, he was named Lawyer of the Year in the field of personal injury litigation.
 Best Lawyer has been called “the most respected referral list of attorney in practice.”

 John has been included in the Canadian Legal Lexpert Guide and named as a local litigation star by Benchmark Litigation Canada.

 Because Best Lawyer, the Lexpert Guide and Benchmark Litigation are based on an exhaustive peer-review survey, and because lawyers are not required or allowed to pay a fee to be listed in these directories, inclusion in the Guides is considered a singular honour.

 John was plaintiff’s counsel in the two largest reported personal injury settlements in Nova Scotia: Chisholm v Ball et al ($6 million) and Rankin v Joshi et al ($5.8 million).
 Both matters involved children who suffered cerebral palsy as a result of birth trauma and involved the presentation of complex medical evidence and expert evidence on the unique needs facing catastrophically injured children.

 John is co-counsel in Satalic et al v.
 Her Majesty the Queen a national class action brought in the Federal Court on behalf of current and former LGBTQ employees of the Canadian Armed Forces, Department of National Defence, and Government of Canada.